optio50/PIA-Server-Check/README.md

 199.116.118.251 25.976ms

-Fast-DL-PIA is a modifided version that incluse Download speed testing
+Fast-DL-PIA is a modifided version that includes Download speed testing